moby/moby/docs/sources/installation/mac.md

 1. Go to the [boo2docker/osx-installer ](
 https://github.com/boot2docker/osx-installer/releases/latest) release page.

-2. Click the `Boot2Docker-x.x.x.pkg` link in the "Downloads" section.
+4. Download Boot2Docker by clicking `Boot2Docker-x.x.x.pkg` in the "Downloads"

-	Your browser downloads the package to your folder.
+section.

 3. Install Boot2Docker by double-clicking the package.

-	The installer places a `Boot2Docker` app in your `Applications` folder.
+	The installer places Boot2Docker in your "Applications" folder.

 The installation places the `docker` and `boot2docker` binaries in your `/usr/local/bin` directory.